karkirowle/karkirowle.github.io/_publications/icaasp_oral_cancer.md

 </table>

+You can find that the thresholded and binary thresholded functions sound really similar, and creates a very simple acoustic signal, close to a simple tone.
+This is caused by the thresholding tossing away information.
+The normal multiplications reweights and renormalises the spectrum so the intellegibility is often entirely preserved.

-Examples with binary thresholding sounds like network is considering buzzing residuals of a recording microphone.
+Examples with binary thresholding sometimes sounds like network is considering buzzing residuals of a recording microphone.
+Some characteristics of the original prosody is preserved in this case.

  <audio controls>